 Project activities will not result in the diversion or obstruction of the natural flow; or change the bed, channel, or bank (including vegetation associated with the stream or lake) of a river or stream; or use material from a streambed.
 Generally, developed areas provide habitat of minimal value for plant and wildlife species.
-Most of the pipeline would be located underground, and the two segments requiring street-level construction, Segment 1 and Segment 7, support very little to no vegetation.
-Segment 1 contains the only non-paved area along the alignment.
+Most of the pipeline would be located underground, and the two segments requiring street-level construction, Segment One and Segment Seven, support very little to no vegetation.
+Segment One contains the only non-paved area along the alignment.
 All areas of construction for the proposed Project are zoned for industrial uses.
 No rare, endangered, or threatened species are expected to be found in the Project area.
 The proposed pipeline would not interfere with wetlands.
 The pipeline is designed not to affect the function of any drainage systems and water runoff grades encountered along the pipeline route.
 Project activities will not result in a direct or indirect impact to areas that support aquatic, riparian, and/or wetland habitats.
 The Dominguez Channel, Compton Creek, and Los Angeles River within the Project area are concrete lined with minimal habitat value to species.
-Project activities will not result in direct or indirect impacts to ephemeral streams, herbaceous vegetation, woody vegetation, and woodlands.
+Project activities will not result in direct or indirect impacts or project activities will not result in direct or indirect impacts.

 Potential impacts from stormwater runoff during construction activities will be addressed through implementation of a Stormwater Pollution Prevention Plan (SWPPP).
 The utility corridor is level and will be returned to pre-project conditions.
-The project may only affect existing urban landscaping.
+The Project may only affect existing urban landscaping.
 No native vegetation is proposed to be removed as part of the Project.